hassin23ayz/elixirT/ch10_04_ets_key_value/README.md

 -the element can be any Erlang term, including deep hierarchy of nested lists, tuples, maps or anything else you can store in a variable
 -By default ETS tables are of set type: meaning you can't store multiple tuples with the same key

+-processes lose their state on termination.
+If you want to preserve state across process restarts, the simplest way is to use a public ETS table as a means of providing in-memory state persistence

+-downside of ETS tables is that unlike plain data, they can’t be sent over the network to another BEAM instance.
+That means relying on ETS makes it harder to take advantage of distribution facilities

+-In general, you should avoid using ETS and instead favor immutable structures as much as possible.
+Resort to ETS only in cases where you can obtain significant performance gains.

+-DETS (Disk based ETS) each table is managed in a single file

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed